loraradoycheva/hedonometer-project/README.md

 A missing rank means the word did not appear in the top 5000 most frequent words in that corpus.

-# Sanity Checks
-No duplicate rows were found.
-A random sample of 5 words (agent, doesn't, variables, stem, pillow) showed mid-range happiness scores between 5.0 and 6.9 — nothing unexpected.
-The 10 happiest words included laughter, happiness, love and joy, while the 10 saddest included suicide, terrorism, murder and cancer.
-Both lists match what you would intuitively expect.

 # Histogram of happiness score (figures/histogram_happs.png)
 The histogram shows that most words in the labMT dataset score around 5 on the